The Best Rewards Credit Cards With No Foreign Transaction Fees The Best Rewards Credit Cards With No Foreign Transaction Fees

 Our Selection Criteria for Cards With No Foreign Transaction Fees

-When choosing our favorite cards with no foreign transaction fees, we’ve focused primarily on cards that earn transferable or fixed-value rewards, rather than co-brand cards earning airline miles or hotel points.
-With the current trend of award-chart devaluations and a steady transition to revenue-based rewards programs, points that transfer to a variety of airline and hotel programs offer much better value than points and miles issued by a single hotel or airline brand.
-We’ve also given plenty of weight to select bonus rewards categories, favoring travel, dining, entertainment, and gas purchases, as they make up a significant portion of vacation and business travel spending.
+When choosing our favorite cards with no foreign transaction fees, we’ve focused primarily on cards that earn transferable or fixed-value rewards, rather than co-branded cards earning airline miles or hotel points.
+With the current trend of award chart devaluations and a steady transition to revenue-based rewards programs, points that transfer to a variety of airline and hotel programs offer much better value than points and miles issued by a single hotel or airline brand.
+We’ve also given plenty of weight to select bonus rewards categories, favoring travel, dining, entertainment, and gas purchases.
+That's because these account for a significant portion of vacation and business travel spending.

-Another consideration we took into account when compiling this list was how widely the issuer is accepted overseas?
-In Australia, for example, Visa and Mastercard are accepted everywhere from major cities to small outback country towns.
-However, American Express cards aren’t as widely accepted and often have an additional ‘merchant fee' of 2-3% tacked on outside of major retailers.
-A lot of Amex cards also feature bonus spending categories that are restricted to U.S. vendors, so while there are plenty of Amex cards that don’t charge foreign transaction fees, only one made it into the table above.
+Another consideration when compiling this list was how widely the issuer is accepted overseas In Australia, for example, Visa and Mastercard are accepted everywhere — from major cities to small outback country towns.
+However, American Express cards aren’t as widely accepted; where they are, you might pay an additional “merchant fee” of 2%–3% extra at the register.
+A lot of Amex cards also feature bonus spending categories that are restricted to U.S. vendors.
+Thus, while plenty of Amex cards don’t charge foreign transaction fees, few made our list.

-And, lastly, we look at how well the benefits account for the annual fee.
-We’ve included more premium travel cards, those with annual fees north of $400 than typically found in ‘best of' lists of cards with no foreign transaction fees.
-But, in this case, the majority of travel rewards cards with higher annual fees also offer perks such as travel and airline credits, complimentary lounge access, elite status benefits, and a wide range of travel and purchase protections that add an additional layer of value and security when traveling abroad.
+Lastly, we looked at whether a card's benefits justify its annual fee.
+We’ve included more premium travel cards, those with annual fees north of $400, than typically found in “best of” lists for cards with no foreign transaction fees.
+But, in this case, the majority of travel rewards cards with higher annual fees also offer perks like travel and airline credits, complimentary lounge access, elite status benefits, and a wide range of travel and purchase protections providing extra value and security when traveling abroad.

 Final Thoughts

-Acquiring a rewards card that doesn’t charge foreign transaction fees is a great way of reducing the out-of-pocket expense of traveling overseas.
-Highlights include the class-leading Ink Preferred business card, which will net you 3x Ultimate Rewards points on travel (up to a combined $150K in bonus category purchases), without the premium annual fee charged on the Sapphire Reserve.
+Acquiring a rewards card that doesn’t charge foreign transaction fees is a great way to reduce your out-of-pocket costs when traveling overseas.
+Highlights include the class-leading Ink Preferred business card, which will net you 3x Ultimate Rewards points on travel (up to a combined $150K in bonus category purchases) without the premium annual fee charged on the Sapphire Reserve (Rates & Fees).

 AwardWallet Tip of The Day